os-migrate/os-migrate/docs/src/user/walkthrough.rst

    Workload migration (workflow)

 The process involves the deployment of a “conversion host” on source and destination clouds.
 A conversion host is an OpenStack server which will be used to transfer binary volume data from the source to the destination cloud.
-Currently, CentOS 8 is expected to be the image from which conversion hosts are created.
+The conversion hosts are expected to be created from CentOS 8 or RHEL 8 cloud images.

 The following diagram helps explain the need for a conversion host VM: